Rijeka: World War I

 World War I put an end to Rijeka's "golden era" of peace, stability and rapid economic growth.
 The city would never quite recover to the same level of prosperity.
 Initially there was a semblance of normalcy (the city was far from the frontlines), however - a growing part of the male population started to be mobilized by the army and the navy.
-The city's war-related industries continued to work full steam and contributed significantly to the Austro-Hungarian war effort, especially to the navy.
+The city's war-related industries continued to work at full steam and contributed significantly to the Austro-Hungarian war effort, especially to the navy.
 The shipyard Ganz-Danubius produced a number of warships and submarines like the U-27-class submarines, the Novara-class cruisers, the large battleship SMS Szent István and others.
 In total, between the early 1900s and 1918 the city's shipyards produced 1 battleship, 2 cruisers, 20 destroyers, 32 torpedo boats and 15 submarines for the navy.
 Rijeka was also the main center for the production of torpedoes.
 However, a lot changed with the war becoming a protracted conflict and especially with the Italian declaration of war on Austria-Hungary in May 1915.
 This opened a frontline only 90 km from the city and caused a pervasive sense of anxiety among the large Italian population.
 Several hundred Italians, considered disloyal (enemy non-combatants) by the authorities, were deported to camps in Hungary (Tápiósüly and Kiskunhalas), where many died of malnutrition and diseases.
-The torpedo factory was attacked by the Italian airship "Citta` di Novara" in 1915 (later shot down by Austrian hydroplanes) and suffered damages.
+The torpedo factory was attacked by the Italian airship "Città di Novara" in 1915 (later shot down by Austrian hydroplanes) and suffered damages.
 As a consequence - most of the torpedo production was moved to Sankt Pölten in Austria, further away from the frontlines.
 The city was again attacked by Italian airplanes in 1916 and suffered minor damage.
 The Naval Academy ceased its activities and was converted to a war hospital (the ex-naval academy buildings are still housing the city hospital to this day).
 On 10 February 1918 the Italian navy raided the nearby bay of Bakar causing little material damage but achieving a significant propaganda effect.
 As the war dragged on, the city's economy and the living standard of the population deteriorated rapidly.
 Due to a maritime blockade, the port traffic suffered a collapse - from 2,892.538 tons in 1913 (before the war) to only 330.313 tons in 1918.
 Many factories - lacking manpower and/or raw materials - reduced the production or simply closed.
 Shortages of food and other basic necessities became widespread.
 Even public safety became a problem with an increase in the number of thefts, violent incidents and war profiteering.
 The crisis escalated on October 23, 1918, when the Croatian troops stationed in Rijeka (79th regiment) mutinied and temporarily took control of the city.
 Amid growing chaos, the Austro-Hungarian empire dissolved a few weeks later, on November 12, 1918, starting a long period of instability and uncertainty for the city.